yunhuige/Cyclic_peptides/bound_state/README.md

 • Wrote up a script to reorder the atoms in the structure file (gro) to match the topology (see reorder.py)

-# TODO:
+# Mon May 20 10:19:01 EDT 2019

+#TODO:
-• Applied the script to obtain all of the gro files and placed them inside of the reordered the directories according to [the mapping below](#Mapping).
+• Apply the script to obtain all of the gro files and placed them inside of the reordered the directories according to [the mapping below](#Mapping).

+#### Protocol

+1. split pdb --> chimera addh to ligand & change DPR to PRO --> ligand.pdb
+2. editconf -f ligand.pdb  -o ligand.gro
+3. Use reorder.py to get new.gro

+Place all of these files inside of each directory: amber mdp spc2 pdb top

+### This RUNS directory is incorrect.
+Corresponds to the newer mapping.txt file
+/Users/tuc41004/github/Cyclic_peptides/protocol_RR/RUNS/0/ligand_GMX.top

+###
+/Users/tuc41004/github/Cyclic_peptides/protocol_RR/old_mapping.txt

+chimera --nogui --script "mutate_via_rotamers.py 2axi.pdb Seq_Table_2.txt"

+for i in {0..62};do cd $i;gmx editconf -f ligand.pdb -o ligand.gro;python ../reorder.py ligand.gro /Users/tuc41004/github/Cyclic_peptides/sequences/cb2rr/RUNS/$i/ligand_GMX.top;cd ../;done

+For Seq # 41: Change bond angles to match the following:

+CD1
+-122.32

+CG
+67.557

+bond angle:
+CA-CB-CG
+108.0

+## Seq # 57 HIS has an error with the number of hydrogens.

+Completing this sequence by hand...